zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Rafael says, “Yes, that’s standard, I think.”
 The e xpression here, “That’s standard,” means that’s normal – that’s what you no rmally have to do when you get a mortgage loan; and again, Rafael is correct.
 Kiko then asks, “Do we have to pay for private mortgage insurance?”
 “Private mortg age insurance,” sometimes abbreviated “PMI,” is basically insurance that you get in case for some reason you can’t pay off your loan.
 The bank wants to be s ure it is going to get its money back.

-So, private mortgage insurance is money that you, t he borrower, the person getting the money, has to pay in order to make sure  that in case there are any problems with your payments, the bank gets its mone y – from an insurance
+So, private mortgage insurance is money that you, the borrower, the person getting the money, has to pay in order to make sure  that in case there are any problems with your payments, the bank gets its mone y – from an insurance

 company, in this case.
 Rafael says, “Not if we have  a down payment of more than 20 percent of the price of the house.”
 A “down  payment” is money that you have to give the bank in order to get the loan to b egin with.